secretstartups/handbook/hiring/recruiting-framework/req-overview/index.html.md

 - [Office equipment/reimbursements](https://about.gitlab.com/handbook/spending-company-money/)
 - [Employment Assistance Program](https://about.gitlab.com/handbook/benefits/#employee-assistance-program)

-After the verbal offer is made the recruiter will send an email to the candidate with all the information covered in the zoom call.
+After the verbal offer is made the recruiter can send an email to the candidate with all the information covered in the zoom call.

 *A verbal offer can **only** be communicated once the offer has been fully approved in Greenhouse.
 Ahead of the official approval, the Recruiter may choose to have a conversation regarding what a potential compensation package may look like, however, the Recruiter must be clear that they are not extending a formal verbal offer as the offer has yet to be approved.*